A 5-day road trip itinerary for the Great Ocean Road

 There is no actual official end to the Great Ocean Road, but the Twelve Apostles is considered the big finale.
 If we had had another day, we would have driven up to Port Fairy and also adventured inland to check out the cheese factories and wineries!

-Anyway, we decided to use the bad weather day to make the majority of our way back to Melbourne.
+Anyway, we decided to use the bad-weather day to make most of our way back to Melbourne.
 That way we could relax with the driving and enjoy the sunshine due the next day.

 Suggestions for afternoon activities en route back to Torquay: